-2. to accrue seniority; and
+to accrue seniority; and

-3. to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
-Employees will be exempt from all union and school committee work rules to the extent provided by their charter and the memorandum of understanding with the local district, collective bargaining unit, or as voted by teachers as defined in M.G.L. c.
+to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
+Consistent with M.G.L. c.
+71, § 89, Horace Mann charter school employees will be exempt from all agreed-upon provisions of the collective bargaining agreement and school committee policies to the extent provided by their charter and the Memorandum of Understanding with the local district or collective bargaining unit or as voted by teachers as defined in M.G.L. c.
 71, § 89.

-(2) Applications for Horace Mann charter schools shall describe in the charter application:
+Applications for Horace Mann charter schools shall describe in the charter school application:

-(a) the type of Horace Mann charter the applicant seeks;
+the type of Horace Mann charter the applicant seeks (I, II, III);

-(b) the proposed opening date of the school;
+the proposed opening date of the charter school;

-(c) the elements of the local collective bargaining agreement that apply to employees of the school , other than those already mandated by law;
+the elements of the local collective bargaining agreement that apply to employees of the school; and

-(d) the memorandum or memoranda of understanding under which the school proposes to operate , including at a minimum:
+the Memorandum of Understanding under which the charter school proposes to operate.

+The Memorandum or Memoranda of Understanding must be consistent with M.G.L. c.
+71, § 89; 603 CMR 1.00; and any guidelines issued by the Department and must include at a minimum:

+the services, both instructional and non-instructional, that the local school district will provide to the charter school;

-1. the services and facilities provided by the district;
+the facilities provided by the district;

-2. any waivers to applicable collective bargaining agreements; and
+any waivers to applicable collective bargaining agreements; and

+financial information, including, but not limited to:

-3. the basis for calculating tuition payments from the district to the school.
+the basis for calculating tuition;

+a method for determining the arrangements between the charter school and the district regarding costs of services;

-(e) the school's first annual budget allocation from the district, consistent with the allocation for other public schools in the district and the basis on which future tuition allocations will be made.
+the date of the charter school's first annual budget allocation from the district, consistent with the allocation for other public schools in the district and the basis on which future tuition allocations will be made;

+the schedule for school district funds to be transferred into the charter school’s bank account;

+responsibility for securing federal and state entitlement grants for the charter school; and

+the procedures to be used for resolving disputes.

-(3) Review Process: The Department shall review each prospectus and each final application submitted by the required deadlines .
-Prospectuses and final applications will be reviewed and evaluated according to criteria outlined in 603 CMR 1.
-05 and in the charter school application itself.
+Review Process: The Department shall review application materials submitted in accordance with deadlines established by the Department.
+The role of any reviewer is solely advisory.
+Application materials will be reviewed and evaluated in accordance with criteria outlined in 603 CMR 1.04 and the charter school application itself.
 In addition, the Department will conduct interviews with all final applicants in order to better assess their qualifications and capacity to start and operate a charter school.